 Cravats in Pubs - What's All That About?

 Many people appreciate a relaxing pint in a social environment - aka the Great British Pub - but we feel standards are slipping and people are turning up incorrectly attired.
 Our forefathers definitely put us to shame in this respect so we are taking up the cause of Cravat Day and asking punters to venture out to their local every 18th October splendidly dressed and topped off with a lovely cravat, necktie or bow tie.

 Cravats are rather an endangered species so whilst we campaign to make them popular again you can safely sport a tie of any sort.
 If you are still perplexed may we suggest a visit to your local charity shop - most charities that have clothes donated will have some splendid vintage ties and you might even find a cravat.

 We've adopted Cravat Day to highlight the plight of the pub.
 We're losing them at an alarming rate and we need to recognise that as we lose pubs we lose important public spaces where we can socialise, unwind, do business and generally mix with others in our communities and beyond.
 Wearing a tie for a few hours is not going to change things directly but we hope to mobilise support and generate publicity for our cause.

-The hope is to slowly build Cravat day into a fun event supported by communities and public houses across Tendring and celebrate and help promote our pubs as we do it.
+The hope is to slowly build Cravat day, since we started in 2017, into a fun event supported by communities and public houses across Tendring and celebrate and help promote our pubs as we do it.